HenrikDK2/prio/README.md

 }
 ```

-_The config is located at `/opt/prio/config.json`.
+_The config have to be located at `/opt/prio/config.json`.
 Any changes requires restarting the service `systemctl restart prio.service` or rebooting._

 ### Main JSON object keys